lopezvoliver/GRACE-spherical-harmonic-analysis-R/README.md

 - netCDF library must be installed using Intel compilers

 #Installation
-Most of the processing is done in R scripts, so no installation is needed The first line of the R scripts (#!/usr/.../Rscript) must be modified accordingly (path to Rscript)
+Most of the processing is done in R scripts, so no installation is needed for these scripts.
+The first line of the R scripts (#!/usr/.../Rscript) must be modified accordingly (path to Rscript)

 The FORTRAN program must be built using Intel compilers